enoldev/espresso-hyperlane-example/espresso-app/README.md

 #### Appchain -> Rari

-1. Trigger the counter on Appchain by calling the `sendMessage(...)` function the Rari's smart contract data:
+1. Trigger the counter on Appchain by calling the `sendMessage(...)` function with the Rari's smart contract data:

 ```bash
 cast send <SMART-CONTRACT-ADDRESS-ON-APPCHAIN> \